Laura27Apr/uci-gdim33-s25-weekly-activities-GDIM33Activities/README.md

 <<<<<<< HEAD
 3. I think "Regenerate Nodes acts like a refresh button.
 It allows the system to regenerate different events or other nodes based on the current data.
 This is because when I edit content in C#, it might not sync automatically.
-In such cases, ��Regenerate Nodes�� ensures that the dialog structure I see and use matches the content I have just written.
+In such cases, ¡°Regenerate Nodes¡± ensures that the dialog structure I see and use matches the content I have just written.
 =======
-3. I think ¡°Regenerate Nodes¡± acts like a refresh button.
+3. I think Â¡Â°Regenerate NodesÂ¡Â± acts like a refresh button.
 It allows the system to regenerate different events or other nodes based on the current data.
 This is because when I edit content in C#, it might not sync automatically.
-In such cases, ¡°Regenerate Nodes¡± ensures that the dialog structure I see and use matches the content I¡¯ve just written.
+In such cases, Â¡Â°Regenerate NodesÂ¡Â± ensures that the dialog structure I see and use matches the content IÂ¡Â¯ve just written.
 >>>>>>> 0962af91f77ac4f3f7c9cab89c6ad82c9e0c22e1